Passiflora caerulea: Description

 Passiflora caerulea is a woody vine capable of growing to 25 m high where supporting trees are available.
 The leaves are alternate, palmately five-lobed (sometimes three, seven, or nine lobes), and are up to 10 cm in length while being linear-oblong shaped.
 The base of each leaf has a flagellate-twining tendril 5-10 cm long, which twines around supporting vegetation to hold the plant up.

 The flower is complex, about 10 cm in diameter, with the five sepals and petals similar in appearance, whitish in colour, surmounted by a corona of blue or violet filaments, then five greenish-yellow stamens and three purple stigmas.
-The fruit is an oval orange-yellow berry, 6 cm long by 4 cm in diameter, containing numerous seeds.
+The fruit is an oval orange-yellow berry, 6 cm long by 4 cm in diameter, containing an average of 10 to 35 seeds.

+While commonly used as an ornamental vine in tropical landscaping, it is an invasive, noxious weed that can take over native wildlife.
+Plants sometimes send underground shoots up to 15 feet from the mother plant.

 Chemical constituents

 Compared to P. incarnata, this plant contains higher amounts of the MAO-inhibitor harmine.

 Etymology

 The specific epithet caerulea means "blue" and refers to the blue coronal filaments.